WELCOME TO

 late season bloomer, one notices the flowers readily when other cultivars

 are starting to fade.
-Being on
+Being on the shorter order, she is perfect

-the shorter order, she is perfect for the front of a planting site.
+for the front of a planting site.
 One of the problems with many

-shorter daylilies is that they are often rather lacking on branching and
+shorter daylilies is that they are often rather lacking on

-bud count.
-Thankfully S.N.W.
+branching and bud count.
+Thankfully S.N.W. has

-prolongs the seasonal enjoyment.
+fashion which prolongs the seasonal enjoyment.

 Like